PaneeshDV/fastchat/README.md

 2) For everyuser we create a seperate table having offline_msgs,chat histories.
 3) When a new group is created we create two tables on having participants and the other having chats.
 4) Function of adding user,finding user,removing user,get_unread_msgs,get_history_user,display_online_users,display_all_grps are implemented
+5) A total of 30 functins were implemented

 ### Contributions
 * **210050048-Paneesh** DataBase, RSA-Encryption, Image sending, Group Chats,